 “I recommend caution when searching online, in the pharmacy aisle, or if seeking relief from alternative medicine practitioners.
 If it sounds too good to be true, it often is,” says Stukus.

 Shots for Pollen Allergy

 Among the most effective treatments for pollen allergies is immunotherapy.
 However, it is a long-term commitment and some people have side effects.
-Allergy shots – regular injections of small amounts of allergen to prompt the body to build up tolerance – have reduced or eliminated symptoms, and helped people reduce their reliance on medications.
+Allergy shots – regular injections of small amounts of allergen to prompt the body to build up tolerance – can provide pollen allergy relief by reducing or eliminating symptoms, and helping people reduce their reliance on medications.

 But the therapy does mean weekly doctor’s visits for those starting out, and sitting in the waiting room after each dose as a precaution in case of an anaphylactic reaction.
 Although the frequency of the shots and visits tapers off, it can take three to five years before the immune system builds enough tolerance to prevent reactions.

 People who fear needles or who are just too busy for standard allergy shots may be good candidates for sublingual immunotherapy – daily tablets that also contain a tiny amount of pollen and dissolve under the tongue.